FeeIa/NPCService/README.md

 local controller = NPCService:AddNPC(
 	model,
 	{
-		-- You only need to pass what value you want custom, everything defaults to false isAggressive = true
+		-- You only need to pass what value you want customize, everything defaults to false isAggressive = true
 	},
 	{
-		-- The parameter pathConfig has a default value of Roblox's default AgentParams, specify if want custom.
+		-- The parameter pathConfig defaults to Roblox's default AgentParams for PathfindingService, specify if want custom.
-		WaypointSpacing = 2 -- Recommended value: Above 2, Roblox's default is 4
+		WaypointSpacing = 2 -- Recommended value: >= 2, Roblox's default is 4
+	},
+	{
+		AttackCooldown = 3,
+		AttackRange = 5
 	}
 )